 Our model differs from most traditional actuarial loss development methods by explicitly quantifying the impact of each policy's limits when estimating the insurance or reinsurance company's liability.
+Patrik mentions the need for special consideration for certain long-tailed exposures such as asbestos [29].

 In our model, ground-up losses for each insured are calculated using a frequency and severity approach.
 For each policy for each insured, the losses in the insurance layer are calculated based on the policy's limits and the ground-up losses.
 Other actuarial projection methods, such as the incurred loss development method, are assumed to implicitly take into account the insured's policy limits in the selection of loss development factors.
-MEASUREMENT OF ASBESTOS BODILY INJURY LIABILITIES

 Our approach is more appropriate for asbestos losses because of the extremely long latency of asbestos diseases and the allocation of an asbestos claim across several policy years.
 If a court ruled that an asbestos-related injury had been caused by exposure spanning 30 years, all 30 years of insurance policies could be triggered.
 Typically over such a long period the defendant's policy limits have grown.
-A primary policy written in 1948 may have been at \$50,000 limits, while a primary policy written in 1977 may have been at \$1 million limits.
-This change in limits needs to be reflected, at least in the aggregate.
+A primary policy written in 1948 may have been \$50,000 while a primary policy written in 1977 may have been \$1 million.
+This change in limits needs to be reflected.

 A policy limits analysis of a sample group of defendant companies can be supplemented with individual case estimates for defendants with unusual exposures to provide an assessment for all known asbestos defendants.
-Unusual exposures could include policies without aggregate limits or those with significant outstanding coverage issues.
+Unusual exposures could be policies without aggregate limits or those with significant outstanding coverage issues.

 In the remainder of this section, we discuss our asbestos BI model, from the initial stages involving the sample group determination to extrapolation of the model results.
-The steps of the policy limit analysis are as follows:
+The steps of the policy limit analysis and their general categories are as follows:

-- I. Determine the sample group and collect data. - 1.
-Determine the desired group of insured defendants to be included in the detailed analysis; - 2.
-Collect information on each defendant's claim experience and the company's exposure to the defendant's asbestos claims; and - 3.
-Re-evaluate which insureds to include in the sample group based on the compiled information. - II.
-Adjust the policy exposure data. - 4.
-Adjust the sample group's policy information to restate it on a ground-up basis.
+I. Determine the sample group and collect data

+- determine the desired group of insured defendants to be included in the detailed analysis, - collect information on each defendant's claim experience and the company's exposure to the defendant's asbestos claims, and - re-evaluate which insureds to include in the sample group based on the compiled information.

+II.
+Adjust the sample group data

+4) adjust the sample group's policy information to restate it on a ground-up basis.

-- III.
-Use the model to estimate the insurance or reinsurance company's liability for the sample group. - 5.
-Project future aggregate ground-up costs for each sample group defendant; - 6.
-Allocate the aggregate ground-up costs to years within the defendant's coverage block; - 7.
-Determine the amount of the ground-up loss and expense in each year falling in the layers of coverage provided by the insurer or reinsurer; and - 8.
-Sum the losses in the insurance layer across all sample group defendants. - IV.
-Conduct sensitivity testing of the model's parameters and make adjustments. - 9.
-Test alternative scenarios regarding future claim activity and alternative claim allocation procedures; and - 10.
-Develop a range of outcomes for the sample group based on the sensitivity analysis. - V. Extrapolate model results from the sample group to all insureds. - 11.
-Use the model results to develop assumptions applicable to the remaining group of insured defendants; and - 12.
-Incorporate individual case estimates for unusual exposures.
+III.
+Use the model to estimate insurance or reinsurance company's liabilities for sample group

+- 5) project future aggregate ground-up costs for each sample group defendant, - 6) allocate the aggregate ground-up costs to years within the defendant's coverage block. - 7) determine the amount of the ground-up loss and expense in each year falling in the layers of coverage provided by the insurer or reinsurer, and - 8) sum the losses in the insurance layer across all sample group defendants.

+IV.
+Conduct sensitivity testing of the model's parameters and make adjustments

+- test alternative scenarios regarding future claim activity and alternate claim allocation procedures, - 10) develop a range of outcomes for the sample group based on the sensitivity analysis, and - 11) consider the limitations of the model and make adjustments if necessary.

+V. Extrapolate model results from sample group to all insureds

+- 12) use the model results to develop assumptions applicable to the remaining group of insured defendants, and - 13) incorporate individual case estimates for unusual exposures.